Stock Tidbits

 • Use a burner smaller than the base of your stock pot for maintaining a steady simmer

-Beef – Roast bones til brown OR blanch in boiling water for 5 mins (drain/throw out water) then into fresh cold water
+Beef – Roast bones til brown OR blanch in boiling water for 5 mins (drain/throw out water) then place into fresh cold water

 Adding a bit of cider vinegar (or wine) helps break down the cartilage and other connective tissues in bones, making for a richer, more nutritious stock.
 Try white wine or white wine vinegar or apple cider vinegar with chicken, veal and pork; and red wine, red wine vinegar or apple cider vinegar with beef, lamb or venison.
-A couple of tablespoons up to half a cup depending on how big your pot is.
+A couple of tablespoons or up to half a cup depending on how big your pot is.

 You’ll know it’s done when the vegetables have given up all their flavor and the stock tastes like light broth.